sipamungkas/nest-api-prisma/README.md

 ## Description

 Nest Prisma API project.
-In this project I learn how to use nest js with prisma ORM
+In this project I learn how to use Nest.js with prisma ORM

 ## Installation